riichi/chombo.club/_posts/en/2022-06-28-cracow-saki-cards-taikai.markdown

       Examples:
       ![](/assets/images/cracow-saki-cards-taikai-2022/hands/Uumensai1.png)
       ![](/assets/images/cracow-saki-cards-taikai-2022/hands/Uumensai2.png)
-    * On your turn, instead of drawing a tile, you may discard a pair and draw 3 tiles.
+    * When nobody calls on your discard, you may immediately discard the same tile and draw a tile.
+Other players cannot call or ron on that tile.
-        * Players cannot call or ron on discarded pair.
-It still gives furiten to the other players.
 20. **Kajiki Yumi**

     <div style="text-align: center">